 Raccoon Network is a metaverse project.
 Freedom Protocol invested in the project in late June, and announced they would be working together.
 Freedom Protocol is a defi project that advertises an 183,394.2% APY "compounded by scientific calculations".

-The Sho Restaurant does plan to allow members of the public as well as NFT holders, and even the holders will still have to pay for their food.
-NFT holders also get access to the exclusive Sho Club, and things like "Access to all future Sho Club lounges" (no such lounges appear to be in planning).
-Those who pay $15,000 or $300,000 for top two tiers of NFTs receive access to perks including a "Monthly curated omakase members dinner (food & beverage not included).
+The Sho Restaurant said they planned to allow members of the public as well as NFT holders, and even the holders would still have to pay for their food.
+NFT holders were also promised access to the exclusive Sho Club, and things like "Access to all future Sho Club lounges" (no such lounges appeared to be in planning).
+Those who paid $15,000 or $300,000 for the top two tiers of NFTs were told they would receive access to perks including a "Monthly curated omakase members dinner (food & beverage not included).

 The FBI stated they had identified 244 victims, and estimated the total loss associated with these fraudulent apps to be around $42.7 million.

 - "Cyber Criminals Create Fraudulent Cryptocurrency Investment Applications to Defraud US Investors", Federal Bureau of Investigation